IU Phased Retirement Program for Faculty

 Phased Retirement is a valuable option for faculty who want to reduce their workload and ease into retirement.
 The benefits of phased retirement include:

 - The ability to withdraw 403(b) retirement account funds while still working.
 This includes the IU Retirement Plan and the IU Tax Deferred Account (TDA) Plan, and funds held at Fidelity in the 457(b) Retirement Plan.

 - Continuing to work while taking a partial leave without pay.

 - Continuing participation in medical, dental, and other IU-sponsored benefits.

-- Reducing workload by 20-50 percent for a period of 12-36 months (or up to the end of the faculty member’s contract if less than 36 months).
+- Reducing workload by 20-50 percent for a period of 12-36 months (or up to the end of the faculty member’s appointment if less than 36 months).